Programme and contents

 - Evaluation of the group work

-Part 2 contains project or group work in the established international groups who will make use of online communication facilities and receive counselling from the assigned lecturer/s.
-With the outset in the initial examination of the theme, the groups will explore the theme further and work on the organisation of their actual teaching learning process that is based on the key elements of the course.
+Part 2 contained project or group work in the established international groups who made use of online communication facilities and received counselling from the assigned lecturer/s.
+With the outset in the initial examination of the theme, the groups explored the theme further and worked on the organisation of their actual teaching learning process that was based on the key elements of the course.

-- Final organisation of the groups’ planned lessons focusing on inclusion and environment
+- Final organisation of the groups’ planned lessons focusing on comparative studies in education in a broad context in connection with inclusive education

-- Presentations of the prepared lessons by the groups; i.e. carrying out the planned teaching-learning session that will allow the presenting group and the participants in general to experience and reflect on theory and practice and how theory translates into practice
+- Presentations of the prepared lessons during the week in Oslo and the five weeks in between by the groups; i.e. carrying out the planned teaching-learning session that allowed the presenting group and the participants in general to experience and reflect on theory and practice and how theory translates into practice

 - Finalisation of the pp-presentation and collection of the portfolio